posted by Rory Duffy

 Should/Could this reflect badly on us?
 This is purely up to the reader's interpretation.
 Put yourselves in our shoes.
 What would you do?
 How would you ensure that this "risk factor" is reduced without resorting to the feeble arguments of "mutual trust" and/or "common sense"?
 Do you believe that the "risk factor" must be accepted as an intrinsic part of producing multimedia for the time-sensitive mediums of music and drama?
 If so, how would you manage "risk factor"?
 And ultimately, to what extent and who must remain liable - the musicians, the label or the agent?

 If you believe that this reflects negatively on us (The Label): then that's completely your choice, too.
 After all, we cannot force you to think or react in a certain way.
-All we can do is be as honest, open and transparent about these issues, in the hope of articulating and communicating an understanding of the problems faced, and possibly find an antidote.
+All we can do is be as honest, open and transparent about these issues, in the hope of articulating and communicating an understanding of the problems faced, in the hope of finding an antidote.

 Picking up the pieces